 - Aimé Césaire, Discourse on Colonialism, pp. 29-78, Monthly Review Press, 2001.
-(A2L) - Arturo Escobar, "The Problematization of Poverty: The Tale of Three Worlds and Development" in Encountering Development: The Making and Unmaking of the Third World, Princeton University Press, 1995 (e-book).

-Walter Rodney, How Europe Underdeveloped Africa, chapter 1: 'Some Questions on Development,' CODESRIA and Pambazuka Press, 2012 [1972], pp. 3-29.
-(A2L)
+(A2L) - Walter Rodney, How Europe Underdeveloped Africa, chapter 1: 'Some Questions on Development,' CODESRIA and Pambazuka Press, 2012 [1972], pp. 3-29.
+(A2L) - Samir Amin, 'The deployment of the Bandung Project' (Podcast, 2013) and 'Neoliberalism and the Decline of the Bandung Project.'
+(Podcast, 2013).
+Lectures given at SOAS, University of London, on 25 April 2013.

 - Tariq Banuri, "Development and the Politics of Knowledge: A Critical Interpretation of the Social Role of Modernization Theories in the Development of the Third World," in Apffel Marglin and Marglin (eds.)
 Dominating Knowledge, (Oxford: Clarendon Press, 1990), pp. 29-72. - Andre Gunder Frank (1969), "The Development of Underdevelopment."
 Reprinted in Mitchell A. Seligson and John T. Passé-Smith (eds).
-Development and Underdevelopment (fourth edition), Boulder: Lynne Rienner, 2008, pp. 257268. - Kate Manzo, "Modernist Discourse and the Crisis of Development Theory", Studies in Comparative International Development 26: 2 (1991), 3-36. - Arturo Escobar, Encountering Development: The Making and Unmaking of the Third World, Princeton University Press, 1994, pp. 21-54. - Theotonio Dos Santos (1970), "The Structure of Dependence."
+Development and Underdevelopment (fourth edition), Boulder: Lynne Rienner, 2008, pp. 257-268. - Kate Manzo, "Modernist Discourse and the Crisis of Development Theory", Studies in Comparative International Development 26: 2 (1991), 3-36. - Arturo Escobar, Encountering Development: The Making and Unmaking of the Third World, Princeton University Press, 1994, pp. 21-54. - Theotonio Dos Santos (1970), "The Structure of Dependence."
 Chapter 22 in Mitchell A. Seligson and John T Passé-Smith eds.
 1998.
 Development and Underdevelopment. (second edition) Boulder: Lynne Rienner. - Timothy Mitchell, "The Stage of Modernity" in Timothy Mitchell (ed.), Questions of Modernity (Contradictions of Modernity), University of Minnesota Press, 2000, pp. 1-34. - Ashis Nandy, "From Outside the Imperium: Gandhi's Critique of the West", Alternatives: Global, Local, Political 7:2 (1981): 171-194. - Sven Lindqvist, Exterminate All Brutes, Granta Books, 2002. - Fernando Henrique Cardoso, "New Paths: Globalization in Historical Perspective" Studies in Comparative International Development, volume 44, number 4, December 2009.
 Special Edition, Dependency and Development in a Globalized World, 296-317. - Ilan Kapoor, "The Culture of Development Policy: Basic Needs, Structural Adjustment, Good Governance, and Human Rights" (ch.2) in The Postcolonial Politics of Development, Routledge, 2008, pp. 19-38. - David L. Blaney and Naeem Inayatullah, Savage Economics: Wealth, Poverty, and the Temporal Walls of Capitalism, Routledge, 2010.